stet-stet/DDD/README.md

 Genereated Samples are available [here](https://drive.google.com/file/d/1b3Id8LVFHVhs5SpxI9emvUOt3ofbDHIz/view?usp=sharing).
 As outlined on the paper, these samples were all normalized with pyloudnorm to -27 LUFS before they could be used in subjective testing.

+Alternatively, you can listen to some samples [on our demo page](https://stet-stet.github.io/DDD/).
+The audio on this website has been normalized to -27 LUFS.
+(All normalization was done with [pyloudnorm](https://github.com/csteinmetz1/pyloudnorm).
+Awesome package!)

 ## Reproducing Results

 Please download the checkpoints [link](https://drive.google.com/file/d/1UeJLcp3riu5MiB0mgQ-vS4zI3yCoqY62/view?usp=sharing) and the "reproduction kit" which contains parts of the dataset we used [link](https://drive.google.com/file/d/1-cXl2RSreqYQLv-yNLaDnsa3eKEiC1hJ/view?usp=sharing).
 We used only one split of each dataset and down-sampled them, so it is strongly recommended that you download them.
 After downloading, place the reproduction kit in `data`.